cbroms/personal-site/projects/magc.md

 ![](/uploads/magcpreload.gif)

-## Preserving state

-To complement the tagging system, MAGC wanted to make it easy to send a link of a certain version of the map and have all users that open the link see the same map.
-I used query components to ensure that the current state of the map is preserved and can be accessed by anyone with the link.
-Features such as tours also use query components for the same reason.

 ## Open-source

 All the code for this project is open-source and can be found [on GitHub](https://github.com/CBR0MS/magcInteractiveMap).
 The map can be found at [interactive.magc.org](https://interactive.magc.org)